narazuke/narazuke.github.io/content/blog/noz20210215/index.md

 No, I don't.
 I suppose that having meal for free is not so attractive for the influencers.
 They are just interested in how to go viral on the Internet.

 **If you had a business, would you hire an influencer to promote it?
 Why or why not?**
 Yes I would.
-Many people has social media accounts and use it everyday.
+Many people have social media accounts and use it everyday.
 Influencer post to promote a business will be spread widely.
 It is a good advertising.

 #### New words